berehovskyi/apex-stream/docs/README.md

 ### [ILongToDoubleFunction](/docs/Functional-Interfaces/ILongToDoubleFunction.md)

-An entity that takes one argument of `Long` type and returns an `Double` value.
+An entity that takes one argument of `Long` type and returns a `Double` value.

 ### [ILongToIntFunction](/docs/Functional-Interfaces/ILongToIntFunction.md)